Ezku/equanimous-tribble/content/2-theoretical-framework/4-synthesis.md

 ## Empirical research questions {#empirical-research-questions}

-The following research questions are posed to the empirical research data.
+The theoretical synthesis detailed the role of a daily in the Scrum methodology, the means by which use of kanban can contribute to continuous improvement, and how activity theory may be used to observe continuous improvement in practice.
+Based on the synthesis, the following empirical research questions (ERQs) are posed to the empirical research data.

 > **ERQ1**: How is the observed daily positioned with regard to descriptions of Scrum daily and kanban systems in the theory?